alfmagar/aws_automated_backup/README.md

 # AWS Automated Backup
 UNIX-Based script for backing up AWS instances using EC2 Snapshot service.
 Can be used with Cygwin.

 This script allows to backup your EC2 instances, based on EC2 tags.
-To use it, just edit the variables on the script and program a perodic job with the script using Cron, Scheduled Tasks or any other program you like.
+To use it, just edit the constants on the script and program a perodic job with the script using Cron, Scheduled Tasks or any other program you like.

-The configurable variables are the following:
+The configurable constants are the following:

 <b>REGION</b> -> The AWS Region where your instances are running.<br/>
 <b>TAGNAME</b> -> Tag name you selected to distinguish a specific group of instances.<br/>